rheslip/M8-Headless/README.md

 GPIO Keys

-As you will see in /boot/config.txt I used GPIO keys to generate keypress events which are read by the M8C display software.
-I used the default keycodes for M8C to keep things simple.
-The other M8 headless implementations I've seen use a Python app running in the background to scan the keys and send keycodes - pretty dumb when there is already a device tree overlay that does exactly that.
+I used GPIO keys to generate keypress events which are read by the M8C display software - see /boot/config.txt.
+It uses the default keycodes for M8C to keep things simple.
+The other M8 headless implementations I've seen use a Python app running in the background to scan the keys and send keycodes.
+Why not use the device tree overlay intended for that purpose ?

 Linux

-There is no prebuilt image for the PI because building it from scratch is educational.
-Appreciate that I spent days figuring this out!
+There is no prebuilt image for the PI - building it from scratch is educational.
+This took days of research and testing to get a recipe that works!

-I originally used the full release of Raspberry Pi Bullseye (32 bit) but the response to the keys was very laggy at times.
+Started with Raspberry Pi Bullseye Desktop (32 bit) but the response to the keys was very laggy at times.
 Switched to DietPi (another couple days work) and the lag issue was greatly reduced.
-There are still short delays from pressing a key till you see the response on the display at times.
+There are still short delays now and then from a keypress until you see the response on the display - Linux swapping, a background task kicking in?
+Possible performance improvements: R/O filesystem, log to ramdisk etc

 My notes on how to build the image - NOT a shell script, its just my way of making notes: